 This year’s agenda also included an optional clinical trial for a mesothelioma breath test.
 The clinical trial would analyze potential biomarkers in mesothelioma patients’ breath that would be gathered via masks participants would wear.
 The study would include mesothelioma patients and individuals with pleural plaques, who are at higher risk for developing mesothelioma.

 The Mesothelioma Applied Research Foundation had planned the International Symposium on Malignant Mesothelioma for April 6 and 7, 2020 in San Antonio, Texas.
 Because mesothelioma patients are considered high risk for coronavirus, the symposium has been postponed.

 Currently, the Mesothelioma Applied Research Foundation has not provided details on when the conference will be rescheduled.
-Stay updated with the latest information here.
+The foundation’s website is updated with the latest information.

 International Mesothelioma Interest Group Postpones iMig 2020

 The International Mesothelioma Interest Group (iMig) has hosted conferences every other year since its founding in 1991. iMig 2020 expected to host more than 500 international experts in mesothelioma.